Adelfos Ensemble presents: Dream Worlds - Contemporary Music for Choir and Marimba

 $20 general admission/$15 students and seniors (65+) at the door.

-This program is also being presented on June 10 in Ventura at the Seventh-Day Adventist Church.
+This program is also being presented on June 11 in Santa Barbara at Trinity Episcopal Church (State and Micheltorena).

 Event Details